 - Location is not available, access is denied

-- Do you want to scan and fix Removable Disk (Windows Scan and Fix deleted files)
+- Do you want to scan and fix the Removable Disk

 How to format an SD card?

-- Open Windows File Explorer -> right click on the SD card -> choose Format.
+Choice 1: Press Win + E to open Windows File Explorer > right-click on the SD card > choose Format.

-- Open MiniTool Partition Wizard -> select the SD card -> shift to Partition menu -> choose Format from submenu -> click on the OK button in Format Partition window -> press the Apply button in the main interface -> click on the Yes button in the Apply Changes window.
+Choice 4: Open MiniTool Partition Wizard > select the SD card > Find Partition Management from the left pane > choose Format Partition > click on the OK button in the Format Partition window > press Apply > click on the Yes button in the Apply Changes window.

 SD Card Is Dead

-- The SD card becomes strange: files get lost weirdly; capacity of the card is changing; weird characters & messy codes appear.
+1. The SD card becomes strange: files get lost weirdly; the capacity of the card is changing; weird characters & messy codes appear.